-My personal experience
+My personal experiences

-So “What is bowspring?”
-Try it, and find out what bowspring is for you.
+So “What is Bowspring?”
+Try it, and find out what Bowspring is for you.